cicl-stanford/homepage/content/home/info.md

 In our research, we formalize people’s mental models as computational models that yield quantitative predictions about a wide range of situations.
 To test these predictions, we use a combination of large-scale online experiments, interactive experiments in the lab, and eye-tracking experiments.

+You can find out more about what we do, what we value, and how to join us [here](research_values/).